QwertyMD/Joke-Generator/README.md

-# Random Joke Generator with categories
+# Random Joke Generator with categories (can be copied too)
 # https://qwertymd.github.io/Joke-Generator